-If you’d like a bit fancier finish, consider using a denser faux fur, like the Mink collection from Shannon Fabrics.
-Pair it with a striking geometric or a lush floral.
+If you’d like a bit fancier finish, consider using a denser luxury faux fur paired with a striking geometric or a lush floral.

 Rather than a traditional thin interfacing, we use a fusible fleece to back the cotton side of the pillow.
 This gives the cotton a bit of extra depth to help it better match the thickness of the faux fur.